-- 3. Create the Management objects as follows: - a.
-Generate the Management database SQL script by using the following script file: - For Windows:
+- 1. Create the Management database for storing Management objects. - Create a database user that has full database access and superuser permissions.
+This user profile will be used by OMi to access the database.
+For information on granting permission, see "Granting access permissions" on page 100. - 3.
+Create the Management objects as follows: - a.
+Generate the Management database SQL script by using the following script file: - · For Windows:

 '''

-<OMi_HOME>\dbverify\bin\generate_create_script.bat
+<OMi HOME>\bin\opr-generate-sql-script.bat

 '''